 The cathedral city was originally founded as a settlement in 71AD by occupying Roman forces.
 Then known as Eboracum, it was the predominant town in the north of the Roman province of Britannia and was the place where two emperors died – Septimus Severus in 211AD during a campaign in Scotland and Consantinus I in 306AD.

 After the Romans left Britain, the name of the town became Eoforwic, though there is much historical discussion about the etymology of the name.
 However, when Danish invaders settled in the city in the 9th century, it was renamed again to Jorvik, from which the city’s modernised name of York comes.

-The JORVIK Viking Centre is an incredibly popular tourist attraction in the centre of the city which is named after this historic part of York’s history and contains unspoiled archaeological excavations of timber buildings from the Danish occupation.
+The JORVIK Viking Centre is an incredibly popular tourist attraction in the centre of the city it is named after this historic part of York’s history and contains unspoiled archaeological excavations of timber buildings from the Danish occupation.
 The story of York’s development is carried on with dioramas and innovative audio-visual techniques designed to bring the era back to life.

 The arrival of the railway in York in 1839 helped raise the burgeoning city’s profile again, with railway promoter George Hudson making it a major railway centre, prioritising the more attractive city for tourism over its more sizeable neighbour of Leeds.

 The arrival of the railway brought engineering to York, particularly the development of mass-produced confectionary.
 Rowntree’s was formed in York by Henry Isaac Rowntree in 1862, and Terry’s, best known for its Chocolate Orange and All Gold, was started by Robert Berry and William Bayldon in 1767, with Joseph Terry joining the firm in 1821, the man who would go on to give his name to the chocolatier and confectioner.
 A fantastic read